csc301-winter-2019/resources/d1/iteration-XX.plan.md

 #### Goals and tasks

  * Describe your goals for this iteration and the tasks that you will have to complete in order to achieve these goals.
- * Order the items from most to least important.
+ * Rank the items from most to least important.
  * Feel free (but not obligated) to specify some/all tasks as user stories.

 #### Artifacts